lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 Filter  :raised_hands::    Filter was a real challenge that took us a great deal of time, loads of research, and team effort.
 We were very pleased that we were able to execute it in such a short period of time.

 Teamwork :raised_hands::   This was the first time in my life I have ever pair-coded and it was a great experience.
-I and Piotr worked out great together.
+Myself and Piotr worked out great together.
 When I was coding he was researching, throwing ideas, and vice versa.
 It was really easy to work with him and we made a great team.
 We were able to figure out difficult tasks together such as the filtration of the beers.

 ## Challenges